Open Accessibility Menu

 Why did my insurance company pay more than you charged?

-To help control costs, health care providers and insurance companies agree on preset payment amounts for inpatient and outpatient care.
-These per case payments are based on the health problem and treatment, and patient age and gender.
+To help control costs, healthcare providers and insurance companies agree on preset payment amounts for inpatient and outpatient care.
+These per-case payments are based on the health problem and treatment, and patient age and gender.

-Per case payments help control costs by encouraging care providers to deliver care efficiently.
-In most cases, per case payments are equal to or less than the amount charged.
+Per case, payments help control costs by encouraging care providers to deliver care efficiently.
+In most cases, per-case payments are equal to or less than the amount charged.
 But in some cases, the payments are greater than charged.

 Patient Concerns or Complaints